ligato/docs/docs/tutorials/01_hello-world.md

 contains a plugin called __HelloWorld__.
 This plugin prints "Hello World" to the log.

 !!!
 Note
-    The term `agent` is used to describe a Ligato software component providing life-cycle management functions for plugins.
+    `agent` is a term used to describe a Ligato software component providing plugin life-cycle management functions.

+---

 Let's start with the plugin.
 Every plugin must implement the `Plugin` interface defined in the [cn-infra/infra](https://github.com/ligato/cn-infra/blob/master/infra/infra.go) package: